 TLDR; tune the recommendation engine and people will be willing to optimize.

-You’ve loaded data into Densify and after reviewing recommendations your developers don’t want to take the recommended action – they aren’t trusting, yet.
+You’ve loaded data into Densify and after reviewing recommendations of the cloud optimization software your developers don’t want to take the recommended action – they aren’t trusting, yet.

 This is one of the top issues identified by the FinOps Foundation and many of our customers of Densify – but not all.
-Let’s explore what some customers do differently to build organizational trust in taking optimization recommendations.
+Let’s explore what some customers do differently to build organizational trust in taking recommendations of cloud optimization software.

 One of the keys to success is appreciating that not every application in your company should be getting the same treatment.
 Some apps have special rules, while some do not.
 Some apps can run with high utilization than others where you might want to be more conservative.